 As a brand passionista, I enjoy finding analogies between corporate brands and individual leadership brands.
 With that in mind, here is a favorite that will help you determine whether the “experience” of working for you is what you want it to be.
 (I doubt it will take long to figure out which corporate brand I’m talking about.)

-f you had invested $10,000 in this company when it first went public in 1992, your investment would be worth more than $1,000,000 today.
-This famous company currently has approximately 18,000 stores located in over 50 countries.
+If you had invested $10,000 in this company when it first went public in 1992, your investment would be worth about $2 million today.
+This famous company currently has approximately 24,000 stores located in over 70 countries.

 If you haven’t guessed it yet, this should help: Every morning, millions of people start their day by visiting one of this company’s outlets for their favorite cup of java.